-Every time when you upgrade Windows to the next version, the upgrade program will create a recovery partition if it detects that there is no sufficient space on your recovery partition (GPT disk) or system reserved partition (MBR disk).
-There is no wonder that you have many recovery partitions after upgrading to Windows 10.
-If you don’t want Windows to create another recovery partition, you can increase the size of recovery partition or system reserved partition before upgrading to Windows 10.
+When upgrading to Windows 10, the upgrade program creates a recovery partition if it detects insufficient space on the recovery partition (GPT disk) or system reserved partition (MBR disk).
+This can result in multiple recovery partitions over time.
+To prevent this, you can increase the size of the recovery partition or system reserved partition before upgrading to Windows 10.

 1. Download this free software.
 Install and launch it.